A Dallas Cowboys football blog

 Kellen Moore’s playcalling has been a breath of fresh air in 2019.
 Though we’re only two games into the season, clearly he knows what he’s doing.
 Sure, the Dallas Cowboys haven’t faced the toughest NFL defenses yet in 2019, but they’ve put 35 and 31 points on the board against division rivals in double-digit victories to start the season.
 That’s not an easy thing to accomplish.

-His use of pre-snap motion and varying route concepts has helped the Dallas Cowboys find openings in the for their pass catchers.
+His use of pre-snap motion and varying route concepts has helped the Dallas Cowboys find openings in the defense for their pass catchers.
 Moore has employed rub routes and picks into the offense as well as more RPO (run-pass options) and read-options that it seemed Scott Linehan was willing to do.

 Dak Prescott’s Progression